American Misfit: A Memoir

 Wright Choice: Your Family's Prescription For Healthy Eating,

-Modern Fitness and Saving Money
+Modern Fitness and Saving Money, nationally recognized neurologist

 and medical director Dr. Randy Wright, and David Tabatsky, co-